Art by Janet L. Snell

 Changing places with the driver, Morshky cruised the streets of the city from Montmartre to Les Halles in search of any clue to alert him to the appearance of the Kronos Warp.

 Time warp, time warp, Morshky thought to himself as he shuttled passengers through la circulation.
 How would a time warp herald its arrival?
 He didn't know.
 Time warps were tricky things.
 They weren't like hailstorms or subway trains.
 And you didn't get time warp reports on the radio like you got weather reports.
 Morshky figured his only hope was to cruise around Paris and keep his eyes open.
-If he saw people running and gesturing, for example, then that might be a sign that a time warp was opening up.
+If he saw people running and gesturing, for example, then that might be a sign a time warp was opening up.
 Then again, it might not.

 It was close to three in the morning when Morshky was hailed by a fare on the Boulevard Montparnasse.
 Pulling over to pick him up, Morshky mouthed a soft curse of astonishment, because the elegantly attired Frenchman was none other than Swaggarty.